 Check out our overview on all European VAT rates.

-OSS allows e-commerce businesses to have one single VAT registration for their sales in all EU countries.
-In this sense, all sales in Europe are reported in a single VAT return and the VAT is paid in a single country.
-This is a positive change from the old e-commerce VAT rules, in which under certain circumstances the seller was obligated to be VAT registered in multiple countries and pay the VAT due to the local tax authorities.
+OSS schemes allow e-commerce businesses to have one single VAT registration for their sales in all EU countries.
+In this sense, all sales in Europe can be reported in a single VAT return and the VAT is paid in a single country.

 There are three possible schemes for sellers to join depending on the type of supplies and the country of establishment: Union OSS, non-Union OSS, and Import OSS.

-Which transactions are covered by the new e-commerce VAT rules?
+Which transactions are covered by the OSS schemes?

 When you sell products from your home country to customers in your home country, these sales are not covered by the OSS scheme and will be reported in your usual VAT return.
 If, however, these products come from another EU country, such sales would qualify as intra-Community distance sales and you would report them in the OSS return.